jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 red: make it fail
 #################################################################################

-then add a test for a tuple_
+I add a test for a tuple_

 .. code-block:: python